-Sandgate Conservation Society currently works at two sites with occasional field days at a third site.
+Sandgate Conservation Society currently works at two sites with occasional conservation mornings at a third site.

 The main sites we work at are: